alexrobincrabbe/Wordwell/README.md

 </div>

-- The submit button on the new reply form creates the reply object in the database, and redirects the user to the view post page.
+- The submit button on the new reply form creates the reply object in the database and redirects the user to the view post page
-- The update button on the new reply form update the existing reply object in the database, and redirects the user to the view post page.
+- The update button on the new reply form updates the existing reply object in the database and redirects the user to the view post page

 <div align="center">
 <img src="readme_files/images/repy_submit.png" height=50px>